nest/nest-simulator/doc/guides/nest2_to_nest3/nest2_to_nest3_overview.rst

     conns = nest.GetConnections()
     dist = conns.distance

-``.distance`` will be a tuple the length of your SynapseCollection, where ``dist[indx]`` will be the distance between the source, target pair at *indx*.
+``.distance`` will be a tuple of the same length as your SynapseCollection, where ``dist[indx]`` will be the distance between the source-target pair at *indx*.

-Calling ``.distance`` on a SynapseCollection where the connections are not part of a spatial network also works, you will receive a tuple of `0.0`.
-If your source, target pairs are mixed so that one in the pair has spatial information and the other does not, you will get an error.
+Calling ``.distance`` on a SynapseCollection where either the source or target, or both, are not spatially distributed also works, you will receive `nan` whenever one of the nodes is non-spatial.

 Improved infrastructure for handling recordings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~